$0 Northwest Territories Foster Care Quick-Start Checklist

 For foster parents, "foster to adopt" in the NWT most often looks like this: a child is placed with you in long-term care, reunification with the biological family becomes formally closed as a goal, and the question of permanency is then raised.
 At that point, two primary pathways exist:

 Custom adoption through ACARA.
-If the child is Indigenous — which, again, is the case in approximately 99% of NWT placements — and the biological family and Indigenous governing body are open to it, a custom adoption through ACARA is the preferred pathway.
-This keeps the adoption within the cultural framework of the community, maintains open relationships where appropriate, and gives the child legal permanency without the court's adversarial process.
+If the child is Indigenous — as are approximately 99% of children in NWT care — and the biological family and Indigenous governing body are open to it, a custom adoption through ACARA is the preferred pathway.
+This keeps the adoption within the cultural framework of the community, maintains open relationships where appropriate, and provides legal recognition through the applicable customary process.

 Subsidized Adoption in the NWT